Adolescent Residential Services

 Phoenix House provides a variety of residential services for young people.
-Among them is our Phoenix House Academies for youth.
-The Academies offer intensive substance abuse and mental health services with high school academic programs in CARF-accredited facilities.
+Among them are our Phoenix House Academies for teens.
+Our Academies offer intensive treatment for drug and alcohol abuse and mental health services with high school academic programs in CARF-accredited facilities.

 In all our adolescent residential facilities, we deliver individualized programs for adolescents struggling with co-occurring substance use and/or mental health problems to build the skills needed to succeed during and after treatment and modify high-risk behaviors.
 Staff members promote an age-appropriate sense of personal responsibility and accountability, conveying empathy and support and helping each teen recognize his or her own unique capabilities and potential.